GuyMograbi/mograblog/src/posts/2017/02/common-practices-false-positive-builds.md

 <center>![Pencils With Bad Design](/style/images/2017/02/test-failure.jpg)</center>

+Non running tests are a huge threat to any software project.
+Sometimes you are resting assured thinking the tests will catch bugs before they reach production.

+But sometimes, you discover your tests are not actually running!
+Here are 3 common things that might cause your build to skip tests.

 # Item 1: Process Exit

 If someone snuck a `process.exit` to you tests that means your build is passing but **tests are NOT running**